Cabanatuan: Transportation

-Public Transportation
+Public transportation

-Land

-Cabanatuan City is a major hub of land transportation services in Central Luzon.
+Cabanatuan is a major hub of land transportation services in Central Luzon.
 The city has many bus companies operating provincial and regional routes, with the Cabanatuan Central Transport Terminal serving as the terminus.

-Much of the city's population rely on public transportation such as tricycles and jeeps to get around the city.
-The jeepney was patterned after U.S. Army jeeps and have been in use since the years immediately following World War II.
+Much of the city's population rely on public transportation such as tricycles and jeepneys to get around the city.
 Almost all types of public road transport plying Cabanatuan are privately owned and operated under government franchise.

 Jeepney, van, and mini-bus operators serve routes within the province with some reaching as far to Dingalan, Baler, and Dilasag in Aurora, Olongapo City, San Fernando, and Dau in Pampanga, Mariveles and Balanga in Bataan, Baguio in Benguet, Dagupan, and Tarlac City.
-Tricycle operators serve local routes in the city and sometimes to nearby towns of Santa Rosa and Talavera.Intercity and interprovincial buses from Manila serve the city, and are usually operated by Baliwag Transit, Inc., Five Star, Victory Liner, Genesis Transport Service Inc., GV Florida Transport, ES Transport Inc., and Pangasinan Solid North.
+Tricycle operators serve local routes in the city and sometimes to nearby towns of Santa Rosa and Talavera.

+Intercity and interprovincial buses from Manila serve the city, and are usually operated by Baliwag Transit, Inc., Five Star, Victory Liner, Genesis Transport Service Inc., GV Florida Transport, ES Transport Inc., and Pangasinan Solid North.
-Cabanatuan is accessible via the major expressway networks such as NLEX (from either Bulacan or Pampanga), SCTEX (from either Pampanga or Tarlac) and TPLEX (from Tarlac or Pangasinan).
-Then, the main access roads leading to Cabanatuan are the Pan-Philippine Highway, Santa Rosa –Tarlac Road, and the Nueva Ecija – Aurora Road.

-Air

-The nearest airfield to Cabanatuan is the Fort Magsaysay Airfield, the largest military reservation of the Philippines located in the nearby town of Santa Rosa.
+Grab Philippines is looking to operate GrabTrike, a ride-hailing tricycle system, within Cabanatuan.
+The company has since established this in other cities in the Philippines such as Dumaguete, Zamboanga, and Angeles City.

-Road Network
+Road network

-National Highway
+National highway

 Maharlika Highway (or Pan-Philippine Highway) is the main highway traversing Cabanatuan where most vehicles going to Cagayan Valley pass through.
 The city's portion of the Maharlika Highway starts from the city's southernmost barangay, Brgy.
 Sumacab Este, and ends at Brgy.
 Caalibangbangan.

 Another highway that traverses Cabanatuan is the Nueva Ecija - Aurora Road.
 The highway links Cabanatuan to Baler, Aurora, passing through rural towns in eastern Nueva Ecija.